 Administrative expenses are costs or expenses of administering the Debtor's chapter 11 case which are allowed under Section 507(a)(2) of the Code.
 Administrative expenses also include the value of any goods sold to the Debtor in the ordinary course of business and received within twenty (20) days before the date of the bankruptcy petition.
-The Code requires that all administrative expenses be paid on the effective date of the Plan, unless a particular claimant agrees to a different treatment.
+The Code requires that all administrative expenses be paid on the Effective Date of the Plan, unless a particular claimant agrees to a different treatment.

-At the time of the filing of this Plan, the Debtor is current on all administrative expenses.
+At the time of the filing of this Plan, the Debtor is current on all administrative expenses except the fees owed to the Debtor's attorneys.